DragonflyStats/NetworkX/PowerAnalysis.md

 * `pwr.t2n.test`	t-test (two samples with unequal n)

 For each of these functions, you enter three of the four quantities (effect size, sample size, significance level, power) and the fourth is calculated.
 The significance level defaults to 0.05.
-Therefore, to calculate the significance level, given an effect size, sample size, and power, use the option "sig.level=NULL".
+Therefore, to calculate the significance level, given an effect size, sample size, and power, use the option `"sig.level=NULL"`.

 Specifying an effect size can be a daunting task.
 ES formulas and Cohen's suggestions (based on social science research) are provided below.
 Cohen's suggestions should only be seen as very rough guidelines.
 Your own subject matter experience should be brought to bear.

 ### t-tests
-For t-tests, use the following functions: pwr.t.test(n = , d = , sig.level = , power = , type = c("two.sample", "one.sample", "paired"))
+For t-tests, use the following functions:
+`pwr.t.test(n = , d = , sig.level = , power = , type = c("two.sample", "one.sample", "paired"))`
 where n is the sample size, d is the effect size, and type indicates a two-sample t-test, one-sample t-test or paired t-test.

-If you have unequal sample sizes, use pwr.t2n.test(n1 = , n2= , d = , sig.level =, power = ) where n1 and n2 are the sample sizes.
+If you have unequal sample sizes, use
+`pwr.t2n.test(n1 = , n2= , d = , sig.level =, power = )`
+where n1 and n2 are the sample sizes.

 For t-tests, the effect size is assessed as Cohen d Cohen suggests that d values of 0.2, 0.5, and 0.8 represent small, medium, and large effect sizes respectively.
-You can specify alternative="two.sided", "less", or "greater" to indicate a two-tailed, or one-tailed test.
+You can specify ``alternative="two.sided", "less"`, or `"greater"` to indicate a two-tailed, or one-tailed test.
 A two tailed test is the default.

 ### ANOVA
 For a one-way analysis of variance use